 We know the words "out of network" can bring fear and confusion into the minds of most patients.
 Also, it means you are most likely going to pay more out of pocket for your treatment...right?
 Not necessarily.

-The reason we chose to go out-of-network with most insurance plans comes down to one simple fact:
+Though AIM Orthopedics does participate with some major insurance carriers, the reason we chose to go out-of-network with certain insurance plans comes down to one simple fact: